Published Article | Connecting community to the land: Earth Day on 52nd Street centers Lenape practices and stories by Heidi Wiren Kebe

-FRFF Grantee | The Studio for Creative Inquiry by Heidi Wiren Bartlett
+FRFF Grantee | The Studio for Creative Inquiry by Heidi Wiren Kebe

 In February 2023 we received generous support from the Frank-Ratchye Further Fund (FRFF): an endowment to encourage the creation of innovative artworks by the faculty, students and staff of Carnegie Mellon University.
 With this fund, The Frank-Ratchye STUDIO for Creative Inquiry seeks to develop a cache of groundbreaking projects created at CMU — works that can be described as “thinking at the edges” of the intersection of disciplines.
 Since the fund’s inception in 2012, the STUDIO has funded more than 400 projects by CMU faculty, staff, and students.